Megalibgwilia

 Although they are sometimes commonly referred to as giant echidnas, Megalibgwilia species are thought to have been similar in size to the contemporary western long-beaked echidna, but with slightly longer forearms.
 They were smaller than a large species known from fossils in Australia, Murrayglossus.
 M. ramsayi fossils have been found in deposits across mainland Australia and on Tasmania.
 M. robusta has only been found in New South Wales.
 Megalibgwilia was probably an insect-eater, like the short-beaked echidna, rather than a worm-eater like members of Zaglossus.

-M. robusta is the oldest-known echidna and the only known Miocene species.
+M. robusta, once thought to be a species of Zaglossus, is the oldest-known echidna and the only known Pliocene species.
+It has been suggested that the supposed fossil platypus Ornithorhynchus maximus was based on a humerus of this species.

+Stated from the brain and behaviour article, “the short-beaked echidna has become the most widespread and successful native mammal species on the Australian continent, whereas the long-beaked echidnas have become so restricted in distribution as to now be endangered”.